garvitkataria/Chatbot-MunshiG-Bot-/README.md

 MunshiG Bot:

 - The bot is aimed for general grocery stores and it will be help the grocery store to update their stock.
 It will also help the customers in finding out prices of the grocery items.
-The main purpose is to provide grocery stores with a easy accounting and stock management system.
+The main purpose is to provide grocery stores with an easy accounting and stock management system.

 - Demo Link: